wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 <a target="_blank" title="Route around the US on Google map" href="https://wilsonmar.github.io/US_Landmarks_Roadtrip_v01.html">
 <img alt="map us_landmarks_roadtrip_v01_683x396" width="683" height="396" src="https://cloud.githubusercontent.com/assets/300046/14229554/5531ac58-f8f3-11e5-8ce4-c01a5289358e.png"></a>

-The about route was optimized for least driving time using Google Maps API driven by <a target="_blank" href=" https://github.com/rhiever/Data-Analysis-and-Machine-Learning-Projects/blob/master/optimal-road-trip/Computing%20the%20optimal%20road%20trip%20across%20the%20U.S..ipynb"> Machine Learning algorithms run in a Python Jupyter Notebook</a> as <a target="_blank" href="https://www.randalolson.com/2015/03/08/computing-the-optimal-road-trip-across-the-u-s/">described by Randal S. Olson</a>.
+The above route was optimized for least driving time using Google Maps API driven by <a target="_blank" href=" https://github.com/wilsonmar/Data-Analysis-and-Machine-Learning-Projects/blob/master/optimal-road-trip/Computing%20the%20optimal%20road%20trip%20across%20the%20U.S..ipynb">Machine Learning algorithms run in a Python Jupyter Notebook</a> as <a target="_blank" href="http://www.randalolson.com/2015/03/08/computing-the-optimal-road-trip-across-the-u-s/">described by Randal S. Olson</a>.

 If you want <a target="_blank" href="https://tbandjtravel.com/the-u-s-map/">
 a route to visit national parks</a>: